1968 Outstanding Contributions to Clinical Chemistry

 Dr. Sendroy’s other honors include membership in Phi Beta Kappa, an honorary Sc.D. from St. Bonaventure University in 1954, and the Van Slyke Medal in Clinical Chemistry in 1962.

-Julius Sendroy, PhD served as AACC president in 1965.
+Julius Sendroy, PhD served as the Association for Diagnostics & Laboratory Medicine (formerly AACC) president in 1965.